ErNadeemAli/ErNadeemAli/README.md

 - 👋 Hi, I’m @ErNadeemAli
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- Full Stack developer.
+- 🤷‍♂️ I'm a Full Stack developer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning new things.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...by email id